 Early in his career he rose to prominence by defeating defending champion Stephen Hendry on his debut at the World Championship in 2000, before missing the pink on his way to what would have been the fifth 147 at the Crucible Theatre two years later.

-Bingham is the only player to have won the Masters Qualifying Event twice during his career (2005 and 2006) and is one of only four players to have compiled eight or more maximum breaks during the course of his career.
+Bingham is the only player to have won the Masters Qualifying Event twice during his career (2005 and 2006) and is one of only four players to have compiled nine or more maximum breaks during the course of his career.